Launching a Low-Code Practice: What you Need to Know, Pt. 2

 We can also split the data itself based on its origin: internally generated (data you collected yourself or gathered from your users) and externally generated (data purchased from other entities or open data that is publicly available).

 Direct or external data monetization is the most obvious approach where you directly sell your data or insights to other entities or individuals.
-But you still have to convince others of your data quality and usefulness.

 Direct data monetization has several drawbacks:

 And in general, it is better to sell data insights than raw data.
-Because it significantly reduces the chance for your competitors to get your data relatively cheap and potentially exploit it to become more competitive.
+Because it significantly reduces the chance for your competitors to get your data relatively cheaply and potentially exploit it to become more competitive.
 And they can do that using indirect data monetization.

 Indirect or internal data monetization focuses on turning available data into insights and then using those insights to improve a company's performance.
 It requires creativity and business thinking, but the payoff can be immense.